 Our investigational drug pipeline includes two late-stage clinical investigational drug candidates.
-One of these investigational drug candidates, QNEXA, has completed Phase 3 clinical trials for obesity and Phase 2 clinical trials for diabetes and obstructive sleep apnea.
-We submitted an NDA to the FDA for QNEXA in December 2009.
-On October 28, 2010, we received a CRL from the FDA regarding the QNEXA NDA stating that the NDA could not be approved in its present form.
-In subsequent meetings with the FDA, we have come to an agreement, subject to finalization of the written protocol and statistical analysis plan, on a retrospective observational study of major congenital malformations and oral clefts, FORTRESS.
-The timing and final indication of the QNEXA NDA resubmission is dependent on the results of FORTRESS.
-In the EU, the MAA for QNEXA is currently under review through the centralized procedure.
-In May 2011, we received the 120-day questions from the CHMP.
-We are currently reviewing the 120-day questions and anticipate submitting our response in the fourth quarter of 2011.
-We expect the CHMP to issue the 180-day opinion in the first quarter of 2012.
-There can be no assurance that our response will be adequate or that our MAA will be approved by the EMA.
+One of these investigational drug candidates, Qnexa, has completed Phase 3 clinical trials for obesity and Phase 2 clinical trials for diabetes and obstructive sleep apnea.
+We submitted an NDA to the FDA for Qnexa in December 2009.
+On October 28, 2010, we received a CRL from the FDA regarding the Qnexa NDA stating that the NDA could not be approved in its present form.
+In subsequent meetings with the FDA, we came to an agreement on a retrospective observational study of major congenital malformations and oral clefts, FORTRESS.